Work Safety & Health ; Health Management

 ・Serious Traffic Accidents Zero Zero

-1. Key Responsible Care Issues Promotion of strengthened 30-second inspections and point observations Conditions checked via Environment Safety & Health diagnoses
+1. Key Responsible Care Issues Promotion of strengthened 30-second inspections and point observations Currently confirming the visualization situation (visualization insufficient for certain business sites)

-2. Promotion of "Zero Accidents and Hazards" initiatives Promotion of important diagnostic methods in risk assessment Set up via Environment Safety & Health Diagnostic Checks
+2. Promotion of "Zero Accidents and Hazards" initiatives Promotion of important diagnostic methods in risk assessment Diagnostic checks carried out on business sites for which they were planned

-3. Improvements to Workplace Safety & Health Environments Appropriate responses to the revised Industrial Safety and Health Act Conditions confirmed against a new checklist and through diagnostic checks
+3. Improvements to Workplace Safety & Health Environments Appropriate responses to the revised Industrial Safety and Health Act Implementation status information shared at Environmental Conservation Managers Committee etc.; Environmental Safety and Health Diagnostic Checklist created and used to check progress.

 • Evaluation Standards: 〇Achieved/〇~△Broadly achieved